waveform-computing/db2utils/docs/AUTO_DELETE.rst

 Examples
 ========

-Merge new content from EMP_SOURCE into the EMPLOYEES table, matching rows via the primary key of EMPLOYEES, then delete rows in EMPLOYEES that no longer exist in EMP_SOURCE:
+Merge new content from *EMP_SOURCE* into the *EMPLOYEES* table, matching rows via the primary key of *EMPLOYEES*, then delete rows in *EMPLOYEES* that no longer exist in *EMP_SOURCE:*

 .. code-block:: sql

     CALL AUTO_MERGE('EMP_SOURCE', 'EMPLOYEES');
     CALL AUTO_DELETE('EMP_SOURCE', 'EMPLOYEES');

-Delete content from IW.CONTRACTS that no longer exists in STAGING.CONTRACTS, using a specific unique key for matching rows:
+Delete content from *IW.CONTRACTS* that no longer exists in *STAGING.CONTRACTS*, using a specific unique key for matching rows:

 .. code-block:: sql